AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 ![](../../images/ui/resources/schemas/assign-class.png)

-A new dialog opens asking you to confirm that you wish to assign a new class.
+A new dialog opens, asking you to confirm that you wish to assign a new class.
 Select **[!UICONTROL Assign]** to confirm.

 ![](../../images/ui/resources/schemas/assign-confirm.png)